Tutorial

 }),

-});Memory in Mastra is scoped by thread and resource — a thread is one conversation, a resource is usually one user.
-You pass those when you call the agent, and Mastra handles loading prior messages and saving new ones:
+It scopes that by thread and resource.
+A thread is one conversation.
+A resource is usually one user.
+You pass both when you call the agent, and Mastra handles loading the prior messages and saving the new ones for you:

 const memoryScope = {